Description & Overview

 Buttonbush brings more than its sweet scent and charming blooms into your garden – it is a magnet for wildlife!
 Another common name for this shrub is honey bells as its spherical white flowers are a favorite among honeybees and bumblebees.
 It is adapted to shorelines and swamps with saturated soil.
 It can tolerate water depths of up to three feet and does extraordinarily well in streambanks, riverbeds, and floodplains.

 Buttonbush is a distinctive shrub with blossoms that resemble pincushion composed of dense clusters of tiny white tubular flowers.
 Buttonbush is Indigenous to swamps, wetlands, flood plains, and other riparian areas that are inundated for at least part of the year.
 It is useful for erosion control or stream bank stabilization as well.
 Because this plant is easily grown in moist or wet soils, it is an excellent candidate for large rain gardens.
 This shrub is adaptable to a wide range of soils, but it is not suitable for dry sites.
-In addition to these functional attributes, Buttonbush offers ornamental value – it’s fragrant, unique-looking flowers that appear in mid to late summer draw the attention of pollinators and people alike.
+In addition to these functional attributes, Buttonbush offers ornamental value – with fragrant, unique-looking flowers that appear in mid to late summer draw the attention of pollinators and people alike.
 Over time this shrub can attain small tree status.
-Its trunks become twisted and curved with age, along with an attractive flaking, tan bark giving it an interesting appearance that stands out in winter when the leaves have fallen.
+Its trunks become twisted and curved with age, along with attractive flaking, tan bark giving it an interesting appearance that stands out in winter when the leaves have fallen.

 In early to mid-July, Buttonbush flowers have prominent round-headed pistils that make them look like pincushions.
 Bees, hummingbirds, and butterflies, including monarchs, appear in the masses and use the flowers as a source of nectar.
 Learn more about how to attract monarch to your yard.
 Two-spotted Bumble bee (Bombus bimaculatus), Half-black bee (Bombus vagans), Common Eastern Bumble bee (Bombus impatiens), Confusing bee (Bombus perplexus), Green Sweat bees (Halictus spp.), small carpenter bees (Ceratina spp.), and Digger bees (Anthophora spp.) will frequent this plant often.